 Apply light oil to cleaned and dried parts that are not damaged and are to be immediately assembled.
-Do NOT apply oil to the brake linings or the brake drums.
+Do NOT apply oil to the brake pads or the brake rotors.
 If the parts are to be stored, apply a good corrosion preventative to all surfaces and place them inside special paper or containers that prevent corrosion.
-Do NOT apply corrosion preventative to the brake linings or the brake drums/rotors.
+Do NOT apply corrosion preventative to the brake pads or the brake rotors.